https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Risk Evaluation and Control for treated Wastewater Reuse in Green Spaces

 The presence of human enteric pathogens and microorganisms has been detected in raw or treated wastewater, as well as differences between removal rates for various elements or organisms, such as Giardia duodenalis cysts or Cryptosporidium oocysts (Gomes et al., 2019).

-There is also evidence which shows the chemical and biological risk in water reuse, potentially exposing humans – as end users – via micro-sprinklers or breathing in biological and virological pollution (Sidhu et al., 2019).
+There is also evidence that shows the chemical and biological risks in water reuse, potentially exposing humans – as end users – via micro-sprinklers or breathing in biological and virological pollution (Sidhu et al., 2019).
 However, it is already known that safely managed, treated, and monitored wastewater reuse in agricultural irrigation systems can reduce exposure risks for the general population and contaminants.

 This principle has been demonstrated in a small number of cases, with recent scientific studies on agriculture and aquaculture in the urban and peri-urban environment leading the way.

 The combination of population growth, pollution, and climate change has exacerbated water scarcity problems.
-Treated wastewater reuse represents a sustainable water resource alternative for urban areas (Warsinger et al., 2019a) .
-The expansion of urban areas, municipal water consumption, and pollution place heightened pressure on at-risk ecosystems (Tilley et al., 2014) (Kusumawardhana et al., 2021).
+Treated wastewater reuse represents a sustainable water resource alternative for urban areas (Warsinger et al., 2019a).

 Wastewater treatment plants release considerable amounts of treated water to surface water; this treated effluent has the potential to replenish water ecosystems and restore environmental function through integrated water management (Sheer & Lundie, 2018) (E. Schoen et al., 2018).